 As you can see, adding YouTube chapters creates a neat and organized feel for your videos.
 That isn’t their only benefit, though.
 Let’s dive into the all the ways video chapters can benefit your marketing efforts.

 Benefits of YouTube Chapters

 Adding chapters to your YouTube videos has two primary benefits.
 The first is the improved user experience you get by making it easier and faster to find information within a video.
 The second benefit is helping your video to show up more prominently in search results.

 Better User Experience

-Just like Google’s search engine algorithm, YouTube chapters aim to help viewers find exactly what they’re looking for more quickly and in as few steps as possible.
-Giving people the ability to easily find and jump to specific sections of content within a video is very powerful.
+Just like the Google search algorithm, YouTube chapters aim to help viewers find exactly what they’re looking for more quickly and in as few steps as possible.
+Giving people the ability to easily find and jump to specific video sections of content is very powerful.

 Not only can YouTube chapters help videos be featured more prominently in search results, but it’s also likely that chapters have some influence over the videos Google displays in its search engine results, including its featured snippets.

-Although there isn’t strong evidence yet, it’s likely that chapters that are clear, descriptive, and labeled with keywords—along with using the transcript of a video—can help Google and YouTube provide better results to searchers.
-With YouTube videos making their way into Google’s featured snippets more often, adding chapters is a simple way to create a structure for Google to understand, while also helping your videos gain more search traffic.
+YouTube chapters that are clear, descriptive, and labeled with keywords can help Google and YouTube provide better results to searchers.
+With YouTube videos making their way into Google’s search snippets more often, adding chapters is a simple way to help Google understand your content better, while also helping your videos gain more organic search traffic.

 Timestamp Your Video